-South Euclid’s zoning districts were officially established in December 1969, but have been revised over twenty times since then.
-South Euclid officials are advocating this most recent revision to correct improper zoning, strengthen the district’s existing amenities, and lay the foundation for future development.
-The overall goal is to create a vibrant and accessible downtown district that proactively supports new and existing businesses, and encourages population growth.
+In 2022, the district’s boundaries were expanded to correct improper zoning, strengthen the district’s existing amenities, and lay the foundation for future development.
+The rezoning creates a vibrant and accessible downtown district that proactively supports new and existing businesses, and encourages population growth.

-No homes or businesses would be displaced by this expansion and the existing permitted uses within the Mayfield-Green Zoning District would remain the same.
-The district would simply expand to a larger footprint.
-Any new development that may occur must complement existing businesses and residential neighborhoods.
+No homes, businesses or religious institutions were displaced by the zoning expansion and the existing permitted uses within the Mayfield-Green Zoning District remain the same.
+The district has simply expanded to a larger footprint.
+Any new development that occurs must complement existing businesses and residential neighborhoods.

 Our first art installation was the gorgeous "Come Together" mural at 4490 Mayfield Road.